 - You also schedule a visit to your physician.
 Carefully and accurately describe your on-the-job injury to your physician.
 Only injuries and diseases that your doctor identifies as work related will be covered by workers comp benefits.
 If your doctor decides you can immediately return to work, or even if you miss less than a week of work, you should still file a claim.

 - There are strict time limits for filing claims – they must be filed within two years of the date of the workplace accident that caused the injury or disease.
 After a claim is filed, the BWC will issue an order approving or denying your claim.
 Subsequently, either you or your employer may ask for review of that decision.

 The above is merely a brief overview.
 We have more general information on our Types of Workers’ Compensation Payments page and our Workers’ Compensation Information Center.
 Our attorneys have also provided pages devoted to types of on-the-job injuries, such as construction accidents and industrial accidents and repetitive stress injuries.

-For help from one of Ohio’s most well-respected workers’ compensation, Social Security Disability, and personal injury law firms, call us at (513) 924-4135 or visit our contact page for a free initial consultation.
+For help from one of Ohio’s most well-respected workers’ compensation and Social Security Disability law firms, call us at 513-891-3270 or visit our contact page for a free initial consultation.
 We do all work on contingency which means that we charge you nothing until we win you money.
 We take clients from the greater Cincinnati area, Dayton, West Chester, Mason, Hamilton, Middletown, Batavia, Amelia, Blanchester, Fairfield and other areas throughout Ohio.